 Tips to help you and your stakeholders create engaging narratives.

-Our recipe book is now available to download – How to become a resilience chef (pdf, 9.7 MB).
-The book will be updated with the outcomes of our Adaptation Futures session of June 2018.
+Our recipe book is now available to download – How to become a resilience chef – narratives cookbook (pdf, 6 MB).

 - Identify your target audience